teambit/bit/README.md

 ### Component isolation and sharing

 When running the `bit add` command Bit will isolate components in the existing project structure.
 Meaning, Bit will [track the components](https://docs.bitsrc.io/docs/add-and-isolate-components.html) and create a dependency graph for each of them.
 With this data, Bit creates an isolated environment for each component, which lets the component run and work in any other project.
+For example, components written in typescript can be used and developed in a project written in flow-typed.

+To [tag a version]((https://docs.bitsrc.io/docs/tag-component-version.html)) for the components, use the `bit tag` command.
+At any point, you can use the `bit status` command to learn more.

-Then, you can `tag` the [components’ version](https://docs.bitsrc.io/docs/tag-component-version.html) and `export` them to a [remote collection](https://docs.bitsrc.io/docs/organizing-components.html) from which they can be installed in other projects.
+Then, `bit export` them to a [remote collection](https://docs.bitsrc.io/docs/organizing-components.html) from which they can be installed in other projects.
+You can set up a collection on any server, or use [Bit’s component hub](https://bitsrc.io).
+Here’s a quick demo.

 **Exporting 256 Radma components (functions) from the repository to Bit’s hub in 2 minutes**: